 Choosing the right birdhouse for your backyard birds

 The single most important design decision is the entrance-hole diameter.
 It controls which species can enter and, critically, which species cannot.
 A hole sized for a Black-capped Chickadee (1 1/8 inches) physically excludes the larger House Sparrow that would otherwise take over.
+For California bluebirds, the California Bluebird Recovery Program’s Nestbox Trail specifies different entrance-hole diameters, including 1 1/2 inches for Western Bluebirds and 1 9/16 inches for Mountain Bluebirds hole sized for a Black-capped Chickadee (1 1/8 inches).
 Large birdhouses are also sometimes called nesting boxes or bird nesting houses, depending on the species large House Sparrow.
 A hole sized for a European Starling means every native bird in the box is competing with one of the most aggressive nest-site competitors in North America.
 Get the hole size right and you have already solved the biggest competition problem before you even hang the box.

 Beyond hole diameter, internal dimensions matter.
 A box that is too shallow or too small can overheat or crowd nestlings; one that is too deep wastes the birds' energy climbing out.
 For Eastern Bluebirds, a 5-by-5-inch floor and a cavity depth of around 8 inches work well.
 Ventilation holes near the top of the side walls (not blocked by the roof) and drainage holes in the floor corners are not optional extras; they are functional requirements that keep the microclimate inside the box closer to what a natural hollow provides.
 Research has shown that poorly designed boxes can create thermal conditions that differ significantly from natural cavities, which can affect nesting success.